wutong8023/Auto-Bibfile/your_topic4cv/setting/README.md

 # Your Topic Literature in CV
 This repository is maintained by [Tongtong Wu](https://wutong8023.site).
 Please don't hesitate to send me an email to collaborate or fix some entries (wutong8023 AT gmail.com).

-The automation script of this repo is adapted from The automation script of this repo is powered by [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).
+The automation script of this repo is powered by [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).

 This page categorizes the literature by the **Continual Learning Setting**, filtered by CV area.